Integrated DDR Training Group

 To access the article, click here.

-In the beginning of November 2021, IDDRTG members, strategic partners and colleagues met in Accra, Ghana, for the training group’s 17th consecutive Annual General Meeting.
+In mid-July 2022, IDDRTG members, strategic partners and colleagues met in Bogotá and Cali, Colombia, for the training group’s 18th consecutive Annual General Meeting.

 For more information, kindly contact the IDDRTG co-chairs directly.